What to do in an emergency

 - Other clinicians

-During your appointment, you can also ask other questions about your treatment before, during and after surgery.
-We’ve created a list of questions to ask your specialist on our Choosing a specialist page.
+You can also ask about your treatment before, during and after surgery, if required.
+Take a look at the list of questions to ask on our Choosing a specialist page.

 We always recommend talking to us about your options before seeking treatment.
 We’ll help you get the most from your cover and minimise out of pocket costs.